TheCodingKnyghtX/TheCodingKnyghtX/README.md

 - 👋 Hi, I’m @TheCodingKnyghtX
-- 👀 I’m interested in Star Wars,programming,gaming and Marvel
+- 👀 I’m interested in Star Wars, programming, gaming and Marvel
 - 🌱 I’m currently learning Python and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: you can reach me at: theknyghtx@gmail.com